 - Anaerobes - eg, Peptostreptococcus, Fusobacterium and Prevotella spp.

-- Klebsiella pneumoniae - increasingly seen in alcoholics
+- Klebsiella pneumoniae - increasingly seen in those with a history of alcohol misuse.

 Pathogens of nosocomial aspiration pneumonia include: